-We have audited the accompanying consolidated balance sheets of Eureka Homestead Bancorp, Inc. (the "Company") as of December 31, 2020 and 2019, the related consolidated statements of loss, comprehensive (loss) income, changes in stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for each of years in the two-year period ended December 31, 2020, in conformity with the accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Eureka Homestead Bancorp, Inc. (the "Company") as of December 31, 2021 and 2020, the related consolidated statements of income (loss), comprehensive income (loss), changes in stockholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2021, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and the results of its operations and its cash flows for each of years in the two-year period ended December 31, 2021, in conformity with the accounting principles generally accepted in the United States of America.